 Never stayed throwed

-Life often gives us unexpected twists and turns and sometimes leave us feeling like the rugs been pulled out from under us.
+Life often gives us unexpected twists and turns and sometimes leave us feeling like the rug has been pulled out from under us.
 But when we trust God and continually look for his plan and how He is working in our lives, we can often find God’s provision in unexpected ways.

 There is a story about Andrew Jackson and his childhood friends.
 His friends had a hard time understanding how Andy, as they called him, became a famous general and then the President of the United States.
 They each had known other people who had greater talent, who were smarter, who more better off financially – but never succeeded.
 As the friends were reminiscing and talking one day, one of the said, “Why Jim Brown, who lived right down the pike from Jackson, was not only smarter but he could throw Andy three times out of four in a wrestling match.
 But look where Andy is now.”